Euthanasia of Rodents

 - Exsanguination (great vessels severed, cardiac puncture may not be adequate)

 - Removal of vital organs

-- Incision of the chest cavity to produce a bilateral pneumothorax (collapsed lung) and cessation of respiration
+- Incision of chest cavity to produce bilateral pneumothorax, precluding respiration

-Unintended recovery of animals after apparent death from CO2 (e.g., in necropsy coolers) is a documented occurrence.
-Such incidents constitute serious noncompliance with the PHS Policy and serious deviation from the provisions of the Guide for the Care and Use of Laboratory Animals and must be reported by the institution to OLAW.
-Researchers must make sure the animal is dead before disposal, tissue collection or leaving the animal unattended.
+Unintended recovery of animals after apparent death from CO2 (e.g. in necropsy coolers) is a documented occurrence.
+Such incidents constitute serious noncompliance with PHS policy and the Guide for the Care and Use of Laboratory Animals, so they must be reported to OLAW.
+Researchers must ensure the animal is dead before disposal, tissue collection, or leaving the animal unattended.